Natural gas costs

 Natural gas is key to nitrogen fertilizers.
 It can account for as much as two-thirds of the total production costs for natural gas–based nitrogen fertilizer producers such as CF Industries (CF), Terra Nitrogen (TNH), PotashCorp (POT), and Agrium (AGU).

-In this part of the series, we’ll look at the weekly price movements for natural gas at Henry Hub in the US (SOIL).
-In the United Kingdom, the NBP (National Balancing Point) is where heavy natural gas trading takes place—similar to Henry Hub.
+In this part of the series, we’ll look at the weekly price movements for natural gas at Henry Hub in the United States (MOO).
+In the United Kingdom, the NBP (National Balancing Point) is where heavy natural gas trading takes place, similar to Henry Hub.

 Natural gas prices

-Based on the latest data provided by the EIA (U.S. Energy Information Administration) last week, average weekly natural gas prices at Henry Hub fell 2% to $3.25 per MMBtu (million British thermal units)—compared to $3.31 per MMBtu the previous week.
-However, the front-month (expiring in February 2017) futures rose 6% to $3.4 per MMBtu last week from $3.2 per MMBtu the previous week.
+For the week ending January 20, 2017, average weekly natural gas prices at Henry Hub rose 3% to $3.37 per MMBtu (million British thermal units), compared to $3.26 per MMBtu the previous week.
+Front-month (expiring in February 2017) futures fell 6% to $3.2 per MMBtu last week from $3.4 per MMBtu the previous week.

-Last week, front-month futures in the United Kingdom NBP fell as much as 7% week-over-week.
+Last week, front-month futures in the United Kingdom NBP also rose as much as 1% week-over-week.

 In the next few parts of this series, we’ll look at the prices of phosphate fertilizers including diammonium phosphate and monoammonium phosphate.